Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 Notes:

-Watch if time allows for class discussions.
+Watch _after class_.
-More likely to assign informally to everyone to watch in the next few days.
+Perhaps assigned informally to everyone to watch in the next few days.

+---v

+## Can't vs. Wont

+difference?
+Silk road founder getting 2 life sentences + 40 years.

+ability -> responsibility
+claim you don't have the ability anymore -> negligence

+moral relativism -> "who's law?"

+"oops clause" -> not too narrow.

+---

+## Compliance

+TODO

-Also ensure everyone researches the effects of OFAC has had on validator compliance because of Tornado Cash.
+OFAC has had on validator compliance because of Tornado Cash.

+- code is unstoppable, but platform _can_ sensor. ability -> responsibility

 ---